neongreen13/common-Spanish-words/README.md

 With thousands of words, the thought of learning another language can be daunting and overwhelming.
 Based on Tim Ferris' article, 12 Rules for Learning Foreign Languages in Record Time — The Only Post You’ll Ever Need (https://tim.blog/2014/03/21/how-to-learn-a-foreign-language-2/), the first rule is to focus one's time on learning the most common words in a new language.
 Ferris says, "20% of the effort you spend on acquiring new vocab could ultimately give you 80% comprehension in a language—for instance, in English just 300 words make up 65% of all written material.
 We use those words a lot, and that’s the case in every other language as well."
 This data-driven learning tool will identify the most commonly used Spanish words in Latin songs.

 # Step 1 - Hypothesis - Spanish Key Notebook
 Identify a list of 250 common Spanish words to form a hypothesis.
-The Spanish words were posted online and taken from a Spanish learning dictionary.
+The Spanish words were posted online and taken from a Spanish learning dictionary that reflects a classroom taught vocaulary list.
 - https://www.happyhourspanish.com/learning-efficiently-start-with-the-250-most-common-spanish-words/
 - https://www.amazon.com/Frequency-Dictionary-Spanish-Vocabulary-Dictionaries/dp/0415334292